joaohdib/joaohdib/README.md

 - 🌱 I’m currently learning **JavaScript, TypeScript**

+- 💻 I am currently pursuing a degree in **Computer Science at the Pontifical Catholic University of Rio de Janeiro**

 - 👨‍💻 All of my projects are available at [https://github.com/joaohdib](https://github.com/joaohdib)

 - 💬 Ask me about **Python, AdvPL, C**